Caregiver stress: Remotely delivered information for caregivers

 A 2021 Cochrane review found that remotely delivered interventions including support, training and information may reduce the burden for the informal caregiver and improve their depressive symptoms.
 However, there is no certain evidence that they improve health-related quality of life.
 The findings are based on moderate certainty evidence from 26 studies.

 REACH Program

 The Resources for Enhancing Alzheimer's Caregiver Health (REACH) Project was created in 1995.
 This project was designed to enhance family caregiving for those who were taking care of relatives that have Alzheimer's disease and other related dementia (ADRD).
-This program includes:
+This program includes: support groups, behavioral skills training programs, and family-based systems interventions.